dedekind125/chess-claim-tool/README.md

 The program is meant to work using either local pgn files and/or pgn files from the web.
 This means that is an independent tool from the live game's operator, and can be used like football VAR by the arbiters.

+# Disclaimer

+This tool is **not** officially approved by FIDE.
+The arbiter can consult the tool, but should always act as the FIDE Laws of chess mandate when a claim is made.

+### Tool Accuracy
+The tool uses the [python-chess](https://github.com/niklasf/python-chess) external library to detect possible claims.
+The accuracy of the tool should be 100%.
+Until now, there are no reports of missed or incorrect claims made by the tool.

 # Operating System

 This version is compatible with the macOS and Windows.